 The findings of the inspection were provided to the person in charge at the conclusion of the inspection.

-The inspector would like to thank the registered manager, service users and staff for their support and co-operation throughout the inspection process.
+The inspector would like to thank the registered manager, service users and staff for their involvement in the inspection process.

 6.0 The inspection